netket/netket/README.md

   * Hamiltonian Moves
     * Automatic Moves with Hamiltonian Symmetry
     * Parallel Tempering Versions
+  * Custom Sampling
+    * Any k-local Stochastic Operator can be used to do Metropolis Sampling

 * Statistics
   * Automatic Estimate of Correlation Times